AbhishekSingh1909/FStore-Full-Stack-Project/README.md

 1. User Management: a user is able to...
    - register for a user account (not admin account)
-   - log in and out
+   - log in and log out
    - edit their name, email and avatar
-   - (backend only: change their password)
+   - change their password
-   - (backend only: unregister)
+   - unregister
 2. Products: a user is able to...
    - view all available products
    - view a single product